 How do riders in the Tour de France pee?
 This seems to be a popular question which makes sense.
 A cyclist can just stop to pee, if possible making sure they are fairly far to the front.

-More popular is the leader (rider in the yellow jersey) deciding where a pee spot will be, preferably in a remote part of the race.
+The usual convention is when the leader (rider in the yellow jersey) decides where a pee spot will be, preferably in a remote part of the race.
 The TV cameras do not film them and riders are not allowed to take advantage of this to improve their position.
 Sounds very fair to me!

 What the jerseys mean and prize money